Cocktail party effect: Neurological basis (and binaural processing)

 Auditory attention in regards to the cocktail party effect primarily occurs in the left hemisphere of the superior temporal gyrus, a non-primary region of auditory cortex; a fronto-parietal network involving the inferior frontal gyrus, superior parietal sulcus, and intraparietal sulcus also accounts for the acts of attention-shifting, speech processing, and attention control.
 Both the target stream (the more important information being attended to) and competing/interfering streams are processed in the same pathway within the left hemisphere, but fMRI scans show that target streams are treated with more attention than competing streams.

-Furthermore, we see that activity in the superior temporal gyrus (STG) toward the target stream is decreased/interfered with when competing stimuli streams (that typically hold significant value) arise.
-The "cocktail party effect" - the ability to detect significant stimuli in multitalker situations - has also been labeled the "cocktail party problem" because our ability to selectively attend simultaneously interferes with the effectiveness of attention at a neurological level.
+Furthermore, activity in the superior temporal gyrus (STG) toward the target stream is decreased/interfered with when competing stimuli streams (that typically hold significant value) arise.
+The "cocktail party effect" – the ability to detect significant stimuli in multi-talker situations – has also been labeled the "cocktail party problem", because the ability to selectively attend simultaneously interferes with the effectiveness of attention at a neurological level.

 The cocktail party effect works best as a binaural effect, which requires hearing with both ears.
 People with only one functioning ear seem much more distracted by interfering noise than people with two typical ears.
 The benefit of using two ears may be partially related to the localization of sound sources.
 The auditory system is able to localize at least two sound sources and assign the correct characteristics to these sources simultaneously.
 As soon as the auditory system has localized a sound source, it can extract the signals of this sound source out of a mixture of interfering sound sources.
 However, much of this binaural benefit can be attributed to two other processes, better-ear listening and binaural unmasking.
 Better-ear listening is the process of exploiting the better of the two signal-to-noise ratios available at the ears.
 Binaural unmasking is a process that involves a combination of information from the two ears in order to extract signals from noise.